Check you're following discrimination law

-- a care worker agency could ask for female applicants, if the person being cared for is female and she has said she would be uncomfortable in receiving this type of care from a man
+- a care worker agency could ask for female applicants, if the person being cared for is female and she said she would be uncomfortable receiving this type of care from a man

 - the Catholic church can ask for a priest who is a Catholic

 If an occupational requirement is justified and you advertise the job again later, you must check that it still applies.